Can You Get Car Insurance Without a Driver's License?

 Which Companies Offer Car Insurance Without a License?

-Most major national insurers prefer not to issue policies to unlicensed individuals, but there are reputable companies that will work with you — especially if you're naming a licensed primary driver.
+Most major national insurers prefer not to issue policies to unlicensed individuals online, but there are reputable companies that will work with you — especially if you're naming a licensed primary driver.
+Many require you to call directly rather than apply online, since standard forms typically ask for a license number.

 Insurer Notes for Unlicensed Owners

-Progressive Allows unlicensed owners to get coverage by designating another licensed primary driver
+Progressive Allows unlicensed owners to get coverage by designating a licensed primary driver; one of the most affordable for SR-22 filers

-The Hartford Covers individuals without a valid U.S. license number, including foreign license holders
+The Hartford Covers individuals without a valid U.S. license, including foreign license holders

-GEICO May offer coverage with a licensed primary driver named on the policy
+GEICO May offer coverage with a licensed primary driver named on the policy; good for learner's permits on family plans

 Allstate Can work with unlicensed owners through agent-assisted quotes in many states